Times Square digital billboard showcasing crochet plushie pattern ad with city buildings

 Why I Started This Podcast

-Part of the reason I began my podcast, Simply Hooked: A Crochet Podcast, is to capture these stories—not just about crochet, but about creativity, resilience, and intentional living.
+Part of the reason I began my podcast, Simply Hooked: A Crochet Podcast, is to capture these storiesβ€”not just about crochet, but about creativity, resilience, and intentional living.
+I wanted to create a library of episodes that my children could one day listen to when I’m no longer here.
+It’s about legacy.

 When my kids hit play years from now, I don’t want them to just hear stories about crochet patterns and yarn.
 I want them to hear the laughter, the struggles, the lessons, and the hope that carried me through these years.
+That’s the beauty of recording these episodes.
+They aren’t just content, they’re audio time capsules.

 Encouragement for Makers